-What responsibilities does the nursing facility have if the local authority does not show up to complete the PASARR evaluation?
+What responsibilities does the nursing facility have if the local authority does not show up to complete the PASRR evaluation?

 None.
 The nursing facility does not need to take any action if an LA does not show up.
-The LTC portal will generate reports to DADS.
+The LTC portal will generate reports to the HHSC PASRR Unit.
 State office staff will provide timely follow-up for completion of the PE.

 Where will the positive preadmission person go while their PASRR evaluation is being completed?

-If the person is coming from the community, he or she will remain in his or her current placement pending completion of the PASRR processes.
+If the person is coming from the community, he or she will remain in his or her current placement pending completion of the PASRR Preadmission process.
 If the nursing facility thinks the person is in danger or at risk, please contact the local police department or adult protective services.

 - It appears as a major mental disorder in the Diagnostic and Statistical Manual of Mental Disorders, Revised (DSM-III-R), published in 1987.

 - It has resulted in functional impairments in major life activities in the last 3-6 months, including interpersonal functioning, concentration, and adaptation to change; and

 - The individual has a recent history of treatment, which means at least one of the following: